domesticmouse/gemini-cli-exploration/README.md

 [TheaCodes](https://github.com/theacodes) built a large chunk of the infrastructure that this workshop is built upon.
-She designed the [Micronova](https://github.com/wntrblm/Micronova) Eurorack Power Supply that is the schematic used in this codelab.
-She built [KiCanvas](https://kicanvas.org/) which is the basis of the MCP tool that is built out in the course of this codelab.
+She designed the [Micronova](https://github.com/wntrblm/Micronova) Eurorack Power Supply that is the schematic used in this workshop.
+She built [KiCanvas](https://kicanvas.org/) which is the basis of the MCP tool that is built out in the course of this workshop.